 AI ethics is a system of moral principles and techniques intended to inform the development and responsible use of artificial intelligence technology.
 As AI has become integral to products and services, organizations are starting to develop AI codes of ethics.

-An AI code of ethics, also called an AI value platform, is a policy statement that formally defines the role of artificial intelligence as it applies to the continued development of the human race.
+An AI code of ethics, also sometimes called an AI value platform, is a policy statement that formally defines the role of artificial intelligence as it applies to the development and well-being of the human race.
 The purpose of an AI code of ethics is to provide stakeholders with guidance when faced with an ethical decision regarding the use of artificial intelligence.

 Isaac Asimov, the science fiction writer, foresaw the potential dangers of autonomous AI agents long before their development and created The Three Laws of Robotics as a means of limiting those risks.
 In Asimov's code of ethics, the first law forbids robots from actively harming humans or allowing harm to come to humans by refusing to act.
 The second law orders robots to obey humans unless the orders are not in accordance with the first law.
 The third law orders robots to protect themselves insofar as doing so is in accordance with the first two laws.